-It is possible to configure your workspace to receive the raw data of the ETH or the BTC transaction as a part of the payload sent to the callback handler.
+Fireblocks allows you to verify ETH or BTC transactions before they are signed by the API Co-Signer.
+You can configure your workspace to receive the raw data of the ETH or BTC transaction as part of the payload sent to the Callback Handler.

-In this article we are going to cover how to verify Ethereum raw transactions.
+In this article, we are going to cover how to verify Ethereum raw transactions.

-ETH - Callback Handler Payload structure
+ETH - Callback Handler payload structure

 {